rnapier/cocoaphony-blog/source/_posts/2019-04-29-a-mockery-of-protocols.md

                            headers: ["Authorization": "..."])
 ```

 Now, rather than having every request deal with authorization, that can be centralized to a single Transport transparently.
-If the authorization token changes, then I can update a single object, and all future requests will get the right headers, even if they were pending at the time the authorization was changed.
-But this is unit testable.
-I can swap in whatever lower-level Transport I want under AddHeaders.
+If the authorization token changes, then I can update a single object, and all future requests will get the right headers.
+But this is still unit testable (even the AddHeaders part).
+I can swap in whatever lower-level Transport I want.

 This means I can extend existing systems in a really flexible way.
 I can add encryption or logging or caching or priority queues or automatic retries or whatever without intermingling that with the actual network layer.
 I can tunnel all the network traffic over a custom VPN protocol (I've done exactly that with a system like this), all without losing the ability to unit test.
-So yes, I get mocks, but I get so much more.
+So yes, I get mocks, yes, I get unit testing, but I get so much more.

 For completeness, here's a "mock" Transport, but it's probably the least interesting thing we can do with this protocol.